jonesdevelopment/sonar/.github/README.md

 ### False positives

 Fallback is unlikely to ever falsely prevent a player from joining the server since Minecraft uses the TCP protocol which means that packets are always sent in the correct order.
-Lag should not affect the bot check.
+Therefore, lag or ping should not affect the bot check.
 However, there are some edge cases where Fallback might not receive packets within the necessary time period.
-In that case, Sonar tries to account for these edge cases in order to prevent false positives.
+In this case, Sonar tries to account for these edge cases in order to prevent false positives.
 For example, some higher Minecraft versions have a bug where the client sometimes sends a packet out of order.
 Sonar accounts for that and does not falsely blacklist clients.
 If you or one of your players experiences a false positive, make sure to report it by opening a [GitHub issue](https://github.com/jonesdevelopment/sonar/issues) or a ticket on [Discord](https://jonesdev.xyz/discord/).